 The OCDSB's Special Education Advisory Committee (SEAC) formally reviews the Special Education Plan annually, and also throughout the year as the need arises in accordance with Regulation 464/97.
 SEAC members are able to share information and input from their respective associations/agencies and provide feedback.
 This document continues to be a work in progress as we strive to continue to improve the functionality and usability of the plan.
 A review schedule of each component of the special education plan was developed for the year via SEAC monthly agendas and input from SEAC was received.
-All of the feedback provided was reviewed and included in the plan, when they were aligned with Ministry of Education requirements.
-Ongoing suggestions and feedback this year from SEAC consultations were to continue to include more parent / guardian friendly language and a clarity of language or descriptions as it relates to aspects of our special education programs and services.
+All of the feedback provided was reviewed and revisions to the plan were made in alignment with Ministry of Education requirements.
+Ongoing suggestions and feedback this year from SEAC consultations were:

+- to use more readable and accessible language; - to provide clear descriptions of special education programs and services.